Mato00KAN/Dolphin-MMJR2/Readme.md

 Custom textures have to be placed in the user directory under `Load/Textures/[GameID]/`.
 You can find the Game ID by right-clicking a game in the ISO list and selecting "ISO Properties".

+## Riivolution Patches

+Riivolution Patches have to be placed in the user directory under `Load/Riivolution/`.
+Once you have extracted the patches here, long press on the game & select `Start with Riivolution Patches`